Purpleboxe/Advice-generator-app/README.md

 In this project I learned how to call from an api using fetch.
 I'm quite proud of myself for figuring that out and also for laying out the website with flex.
+Learning how to use media query was actually a bit challenging however I finally managed to figure it out.

 ## Conclusion